All About Taxation of Mutual Funds In India

 However, a TDS @ 30% is applicable in the case of NRIs on short-term capital gains.
 But if this is the only income that NRI has and the total amount of gain is less than the basic exemption limit i.e. Rs 2.50 lakh currently, then NRI may claim the TDS Refund by filing ITR.

-When the holding period is more than 3 years, gains would be treated as Long-term capital gains (LTCG) and are taxed at the rate of 20%, with indexation.
+When the holding period is more than 2 years, gains would be treated as Long-term capital gains (LTCG) and will be taxed at 12.5%and are taxed at the rate of 20%, with indexation.

 Taxation of Mutual Funds- Dividends:

-Mutual Fund houses also have to deduct TDS at the rate of 10% on the dividends paid in excess of Rs.
+Mutual Fund houses also have to deduct TDS at the rate of 10% on the dividends paid more than Rs.
 5,000 per year.

-In case of NRIs, both the TDS and tax rate is 20%.
-However, this rate can be even lower if the provisions of DTAA is availed.
-This is due to the fact that the tax treaties with most of the countries limit the taxation on dividends between 5% to 15%.
+In the case of NRIs, both the TDS and tax rate are 20%.
+However, this rate can be even lower if the provisions of DTAA are availed.
+This is because the tax treaties with most of the countries limit the taxation on dividends between 5% to 15%.

 ( Read: All about Double Tax Avoidance Agreement (DTAA))

-Advance-tax liability on dividend income shall arise only after the declaration/payment of dividend.
+Advance-tax liability on dividend income shall arise only after the declaration/payment of the dividend.

-The taxation rules remain the same in Dividend payout as well as the Dividend reinvestment option.
+The taxation rules remain the same in the Dividend payout as well as the Dividend reinvestment option.

 In the end-

-Hope, the write up clears all your doubts on taxation of mutual funds in India, if you have any questions, feel free to ask in the comments section.
+Hope, the write-up clears all your doubts about the taxation of mutual funds in India, if you have any questions, feel free to ask in the comments section.
 Also, if you find it useful, do share it with your family and friends.

 Previous articleWhat is Mutual Fund: Types and Concept Explained